 The historic medina

-We’re the premier photo holiday company in Morocco having received over 200 guests.
-We can offer you the reassurance of booking a holiday with a provider of note visiting a country you may see as ‘foreign’.
-It’s a safe country despite it’s associations with other Muslim nations and is perfectly fine for women venturing out here alone.
-So join a group of like minded enthusiasts and take some great photos.
+We are the premier supplier for Morocco photography holidays having received over 600 guests.
+We can offer you the reassurance of booking a holiday with a provider of note when visiting a country you may see as ‘foreign’.
+It’s a destination that draws around 10 million visitors a year and arriving individually you’ll be taken care of.
+Join a group of like-minded enthusiasts and indulge yourself in picture-making.
 For all the preparation and learning to take a photograph, the thing that most photography experts don’t tell you is that surprises in photography are often the highlights.
 You’ll be surprised by what you can achieve here.

 The week’s plan

 We run 4 days of photography teaching in the medina and port here in Essaouira with a morning out in the countryside.
 Your sixth is your project day where you can find your own ‘photographic feet’ shooting to a brief after a one to one discussion.
 Each day you’ll also have free time in the afternoon for yourself when you can do other things and there are many other activities to do here including cooking workshops, massages (Hammam) and horse riding to name a few, as well as shopping.
 In total the week’s tutor contact time is about 30hrs and at the end of the week you’ll have your own galleries of images available online.

 Compared to taking a part-time course back home, here you’ll learn quicker, more intensively with images to show for your learning.
 The week’s teaching is progressive so each day you’ll learn new skills and how to shoot across different genres.
 The group size is a maximum 5 so you won’t get lost in numbers and with daily image reviews of each other’s work you’ll learn how others saw the same location in their own individual way.
 Tutorials are also scheduled for the week.
 With great accommodation and the culinary delights of dining at different restaurants as an all-round activity or learning holiday, it’s hard to beat.